Dynasty Warriors: Gundam

 - Publisher: Namco Bandai Games

-- Mechanical Design: Hajime Katoki (Musha Gundam designs)
+- Mechanical Design: Hajime Katoki (Musha Gundam)

 Voice Cast